followmyutopia/devextreme-documentation/concepts/05 Widgets/Sankey/89 Adaptive Layout.md

-The **Sankey** widget has an adaptive layout that enables the widget to hide optional elements if they do not fit the container.
+The **Sankey** widget has an adaptive layout that enables the widget to hide optional elements if they do not fit in the container.
 To configure the adaptive layout, use the [adaptiveLayout](/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/adaptiveLayout/) object.
 Set its **height** and **width** fields to specify the minimum container size at which the layout retains all its elements.

 ---
 ##### jQuery